OinkIguana/proof/README.md

 Used in its simplest form, this can be as basic as a type system, but with high quality type definitions, it can be as strong as a full formal proof.

+## Contributions

+This is a big project, which I probably do not currently have all the knowledge required to complete.
+If someone out there knows better than me about these things their input/knowledge would be very much appreciated.